curtischong/curtischong.github.io/README.md

 To help Authors and advertisers to reach their target audiences by helping:

-authors - discover similar authors and their userbase
+Authors - Discover similar authors and their userbase

-readers - discover recommended authors
+Readers - Find recommended authors

-advertisers - locate the most influential authors
+Advertisers - Locate the most influential authors

 We used the wattpad dataset from tranquint to generate the stats to visualize the data.